praveen-bandla/prompt-optimization/documentation/hpc_base_guide.md

 ### Burst Nodes and GCP

-Bust is the node that allows us to access compute resources from GCP.
+Burst is the node that allows us to access compute resources from GCP.
 We connect to the burst node after connecting to the login node.
 We only need burst when using GCP resources.
 Considerations related to GCP:

 1. **Burst runs a separate SLURM cluster on GCP, not on Greene's on-premise (on-prem) HPC**.
 This is associated with our credentials - we are approved through NLU.
 2. **We must copy data from Greene to the Burst instance before running Jobs**: The files that we will store in Green's directory is not automatically accessible via burst (see later for file directory).